ChgoChad/companynewspcfcontrol/README.md

 ## Running the sample

 For running the code use `npm start`.
 The node.js project will compile and automatcially launch a web server and open the PowerApps Component Framework Test Environment.
-The test environment will have blank fields as defined by your control manifest file.
-Filling in these values should give your compoent everything it needs to render in the test harness.
+The test environment will have blank fields as defined by your control manifest file. **Filling in these values** should give your compoent everything it needs to render in the test harness.
+Enter a `searchString`, `APIKey`, and `newsURL` in the appropriate boxes.

+You will find instruction on how to build and package this as a solution for Dataverse [here](../companynews/README.md).
 - ---
 ## Using the solution/component with Dynamics 365 CRM